CUAutoDrone/cuautodrone.github.io/src/3~Projects/1~MNIST_Digit_Classification/5~PyTorch.md

 - Creating from data only if certain conditions are met
 - Returning a filled tensor of a specified number

 Essentially all of the Numpy functions we talked about have an equivalent function in PyTorch.
+One difference is that the "reshape" operation in PyTorch is called `view`, so to reshape a tensor you can call `my_tensor.view(5,10)`, it also takes the reshaped values as separate parameters rather than a tuple.
+Other than that it acts the same as reshape.
+The reason its called view is because under the hood, its not actually creating a copy, whereas reshape would.

 Learn more tensor operations [here](https://pytorch.org/docs/stable/torch.html).